9 Incredible Benefits of Sage Tea

 • Seizures: The chemical thujone can cause seizures when consumed in high quantities.
 Thus, if you suffer from a seizure-related illness, such as epilepsy, sage tea may not be the best herbal tea choice.

-• Hormone Imbalance: As this tea can affect hormonal balance, and have estrogen-like effects on the body, certain cancers can be worsened by excess estrogen.
+• Hormone Imbalance: As this tea can affect hormonal balance, and have estrogen-like effects on the body.
 Therefore, speak with your oncologist before adding this herbal remedy to your diet.

 • Kidney or Liver Condition: Avoid use if you have pre-existing liver or kidney weakness, as the tea may worsen the condition.